• Skip to primary navigation

 Full details on how to make this leek risotto are in the recipe card below, but here are the basics:

-5. Pour in broth, about a ladle or so at a time.
-Stir after each addition of broth.
-Simmer/cook, stirring occasionally and add more broth as it’s almost evaporated.
+- Pour in broth, about a ladle at a time, stirring after each addition.
+Simmer/cook, stirring occasionally, and adding more broth as it’s almost evaporated.
 Continue this process.
 Tip: You want a medium simmer (not too low and not roaring).
-Stir occasionally.

 How Do I Know When Risotto Is Done?